 5. Restrict Data Access

-Apply the principle least privilegeit only gives access to those who truly need it.
-The fewer people who have access to sensitive data, the less risk of leakage.
+Apply the principle of least privilege, which means only granting access to employes who truly need it.
+The fewer people who have access to sensitive data, the lower the risk of a breach.

-Use the system intrusion detection system (IDS) and security information and event management (SIEM) to detect suspicious activity in real-time.
+Use an intrusion detection system (IDS) and security information and event management (SIEM) system to detect suspicious activities in real-time.

 7. Backup Data Regularly